alexanderkonchar/Tex_Rex/README.md

 I ended up pivoting from a song recognition program to a text recognition program.
 The main reason I did this was so I didn't have to rely on a third-party api that required an internet connection to work.
 Besides that, much of the program is very similar.
-You select and image or take a screenshot and the program spits out the text in the image.
+You select an image or take a screenshot and the program spits out the text in the image.
 Instead of using a third-party api, I'm using Google's open source tesseract library to do the actual image extraction bit.
 Just to start out, I thought I'd make a cli only application and transition into a full gui app.
 Currently, the project doesn't have enough classes and structs to qualify as the final project, but I'm sure once I start implementing GTK I'll be